apereo/cas/docs/cas-server-documentation/authentication/Configuring-SSO-Cookie.md

 {% tab samesitecookie Java %}

-The cookie setting in CAS configuration may point to a Java class usonig its FQDN that is tasked to generate the `SameAttribute` cookie attribute.
+The cookie setting in CAS configuration may point to a Java class using its FQDN that is tasked to generate the `SameAttribute` cookie attribute.

 ```java